Warning

 Final word on Law School Tiers.

 We broke down the value of USNews rankings in an article already.
 Bottom line on USNews ranking helpfulness is “Ehhhhhh.”
 Therefore, the value of ‘law school tiers’ is the same.
-Sure it is easy to look at 4 groups instead of all school.
+Sure it is easy to look at 4 groups instead of all schools.
 But in reality, each school has its own incoming and outgoing class profile, that you should consider before you paying tuition to that law school.

 Related Articles